twobit/gear/README.md

 ## Installation

-To get the most out of gear, you will want to install [gear-lib](/twobit/gear-lib) which contains tasks for linting, minifying, and deploying JS/CSS assets.
+To get the most out of Gear, you will want to install [gear-lib](/twobit/gear-lib) which contains tasks for linting, minifying, and deploying JS/CSS assets.

 ```
 npm install gear